-This course provides six, one-to-one tutorials, custom designed to fit your specific interests, aspirations and schedule.
-Tutorials are supported by bespoke online notes and email.
-You have access to an extensive private online library, so that readings are immediately available to you.
+This course provides one-to-one tutorials and learning resources custom designed to fit your specific interests, aspirations and schedule.
+Tutorials are supported by bespoke online notes, private library access and email support.

 How it works

 You can start the course whenever you like.
-It is then offered over a minimum period of 12 weeks – but you have up to one year to complete it, depending on your circumstances and preferred pace of learning.
-During your first personal tutorial, a learning plan is agreed according to your specific interests.
+During your first tutorial, a learning plan is agreed according to your specific interests.
 We then follow the plan together – and any new directions that emerge – over the following tutorials.
-Tutorials take place via Zoom, with email support.
+Tutorials take place via Zoom.
 Readings, your learning plan and notes are administered via Google Drive.